-Principles for the safe mechanical design of machinery
+Principles for the safe design of machinery

 Annex I of the Machinery Directive defines five steps as the basis for designing safety-related machinery: